PBspacey/ML-practice-Decision-trees-random-forest-neural-networks-and-their-evaluation-metrics-/README.md

 # ML-Tutor
-Tutorial jpynb file for ml based on titanic
+Tutorial ipynb file for ml based on titanic